What Do Longhorn Beetles Eat?

 June 30th, 2017 by Mike MacDonald in Pest Control Services

 We have been getting a lot of questions about longhorn beetles including what they eat and how to get rid of them.
-If you are seeing them in your home, today’s post is relevant to you since it is all about the longhorn beetle.
+Today’s post is all about the longhorn beetle.

 Longhorn beetle facts

-The Longhorn beetle actually gets its name from it’s antennas, which aren’t really horns, but are usually as long as their bodies or even longer.
+The Longhorn beetle actually gets its name from it’s antennas.
+They aren’t really horns, but are usually as long as their bodies or even longer.
 These bugs also typically have spotted backs and striped antennas.

 These pests typically feed off of trees such as maple, birch, willow, elm, ash and other hardwood trees.
-They usually don’t infest your home unless they have been brought in from outside and this can happen in a variety of ways.
+They usually don’t infest your home unless they have been brought in from outside.
+This can happen in a variety of ways.

-Longhorn beetle larva can live deep within the wood of trees that they feed on, and they are often brought inside of people’s homes through firewood.
+Longhorn beetle larva can live deep within the wood of trees that they feed on.
+They are often brought inside of people’s homes through firewood.
 The larva can go unnoticed since they have been known to burrow deep inside of the trees they inhabit.

 Fully grown Longhorn beetles also have the ability to fly so they could also end up in your home or travel from infected trees to ones around your home.